Baker warns upcoming days ‘will be difficult’ as Mass. continues to see ‘extremely high levels’ of coronavirus

 Based on models from Wuhan, China, Baker said last week that he expects cases to peak between April 10 and April 20.

+“Is this going to last 10 days or two weeks?”
+Baker asked aloud.
+“I don’t know.
+I don’t know!
+What I know is we’ve done a lot to build the capacity to deal with it as it goes.”

-All residents have been asked to wear masks in public to help curb the spread of the highly contagious disease.
+All residents have been instructed to wear masks in public to help curb the spread of the highly contagious disease.

 The state’s Coronavirus Command Center has been working to expand testing in the city of Chelsea, which has been deemed a “hot spot” for the disease, according to Baker.

 Baker also said that mobile testing was expanded last week to include assisted living facilities.
 Since March 21, 3,700 tests have been collected at longterm healthcare facilities.
-Additional tests have been sent to 35 other facilities that asked for them.
+Additional tests have been sent to dozens of other facilities that asked for them.

 About 700,000 masks, 160,000 gowns, and two million gloves have been sent to hospitals, healthcare facilities, nursing homes, boards of health, and first responders since the start of the outbreak, Baker noted.